 Where do the Chinooks live?

 How is the Chinook Indian nation organized?
+Do they live on a reservation?

 In the past, each Chinook village was led by its own local chief or headman, who was always a high-ranking clan leader.